scalafx/scalafx.github.io/_docs/properties.md

 ### Property Binding

-You can make a property change its value when another propery changes by binding them together.
+You can make a property change its value when another properly changes by binding them together.
 The binding can be unidirectional:

 ```scala
 a <== b